 The MA in International Affairs is offered in collaboration with the School of Humanities and Social Sciences, University of Greenwich, UK.
-In the context of globalization and democratization, the programme is designed to meet the needs of the international community, working professionals and students.
+In the context of globalization and democratization, the program is designed to meet the needs of the international community, working professionals, and students.

 Graduates will be equipped with the necessary skills and aptitude to pursue a variety of careers within the global arena.
-Upon completion of the programme, graduates will be able to:
+Upon completion of the program, graduates will be able to:

 Full-Time Enrolment: 18-24 months (Terms 1-3 Coursework, Term 4: Thesis/Portfolio).